-Private DNS’s containers are each responsible for a service.
-These services can be logically grouped into two categories—core or edge—describing their relationship to a typical network topology.
+Each of the Private DNS/Enterprise DDI containers are responsible for a unique service which can be logically grouped into two categories—control or edge—describing their relationship to a typical network topology.
 The services work in tandem to maintain high-availability of DNS while regularly updating information synchronized from the control node's main database.

-- The web container runs the REST API and application web interface server.
+- The CORE container runs the REST API and application web interface server.

-- The XFR container provides the zone transfer services that enables importing and exporting zone data with other DNS systems via AXFR or IXFR.
+- The XFR container provides zone transfer services that enable importing/exporting zone data with other DNS systems via AXFR or IXFR.

-- DNS containers run NS1's next-generation authoritative DNS server, high-speed caching daemon, and a server for recursive resolution.
+- The DNS container runs NS1's next-generation authoritative DNS server, high-speed caching daemon, and (if applicable) a server for recursive resolution.

-- Cache containers keep a local copy of the main database at the edge of a distributed network.
+- The DIST container keeps a local copy of the main database at the edge of a distributed network.

-For examples on how to deploy core and edge services to hosts, refer to the usage information for core-compose.yml and edge-compose.yml found here: https://github.com/ns1/ns1-privatedns/tree/master/docker-compose
+For examples on how to deploy core and edge services to hosts, refer to the usage information for control-compose.yml and edge-compose.yml found here: https://github.com/ns1/ns1-privatedns/tree/master/docker-compose